razevedo1994/razv-data-engineering/README.md

 ## Projects:
-* **Disaster Response Classification API: The goal of the project is to classify the disaster messages into categories.:** https://bit.ly/2PJFirE
+* **Disaster Response Classification API: The goal of the project is to classify the disaster messages into categories:** https://bit.ly/2PJFirE

 ---